Chart Color Schemes

 Employment drivers in Craigieburn - Central are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

 Craigieburn - Central has a skilled workforce with strong representation in manufacturing and industrial sectors.
-The unemployment rate was 9.5% as of June 2021.
+The unemployment rate was 9.5% as of September 2021, with an estimated employment growth of 1.0%.

 Frequently Asked Questions - Employment